zeek/spicy/doc/zeek.rst

 ports, or with files of a specific MIME type); what events to generate for Zeek's scripting layer; and how to handle any errors occurring during parsing.
-While Spicy itself focuses just on the parsing part, the Spicy plugin makes it possible to provide the remaining pieces to Zeek, turning a Spicy parser into a full Zeek analyzer.
+While Spicy itself focuses just on the parsing part, Spicy makes it possible to provide the remaining pieces to Zeek, turning a Spicy parser into a full Zeek analyzer.
 That's what we refer to as a "Spicy (protocol/file/packet) analyzer" for Zeek.